 Selecting the right person to manage your project is one of the most important decisions you’ll make.
 Rule number one: be sure he or she has experience renovating in New York City.
 What’s more; your building will require a pre-determined amount of liability insurance.
 Any contractor who will perform work must meet the minimum for your particular building.

-Once these two key points are addressed, ask these ten questions before you hire anyone to run the show.
+Once these two key points have been addressed; ask these ten questions before you hire anyone to run the show.

 How long have you been in business?